MattPD/cpplinks/assembly.x86.md

 Note: the main focus is on the 64-bit variant (x86-64): thus, primarily up-to-date materials (i.e., 64-bit, AVX) are preferred.

+Note: see [Computer Architecture](comparch.md) -- recommended background (which makes the following significantly more approachable) includes at least an undegraduate-level course.

 ## Why?

 C++ is often used for systems programming; in these contexts (and even if you're just plain curious), there are plenty of reasons to familiarize oneself with assembly language: